itsarobin/itsarobin.github.io/content/resume.md

   {
     \itemize
       \item{Technical lead for a prototype system that visualizes realtime satellite data of orbital objects and infrared imagery.
 Instrumental in winning a \$500m government contract}
-      \item{Prototype work for geospatial visualizations in Unreal Engine, Unity, and pure rust}
+      \item{Prototype work for geospatial visualizations in Unreal Engine, Unity, and pure Rust}
-      \item{Authored a web worker based wasm framework for satellite propagation with rust bindings for \href{https://crates.io/crates/sgp4}{this sgp4 crate} and a client's propriatary c++ sgp4 implementation}
+      \item{Authored a web worker based wasm framework for satellite propagation with Rust bindings for \href{https://crates.io/crates/sgp4}{this sgp4 crate} and a client's propriatary c++ sgp4 implementation}
       \item{Implemented performance enhancements for 3d data visualizations, simulations, and web apps}
       \item{Designed architecture for: \itemize
         \item A pluggable client for a web/native application